Online Football Betting from Asia

 There have been many threats that the Football Association of Indonesia (PSSI) will be suspended from FIFA competitions if they fail to get the breakaway league issue resolved.
 While an agreement was almost reached, on August 9, 2012 the Jakarta Globe reported Indonesia Super League (ISL) is considering a new season as a breakaway league (source).

 Indonesia, who has never had much success in the Asian Cup (nor has their teams in the AFC Champions League), has had decent success in the ASEAN Cup competition.
 For this they reached the finals in 2000, 2002, 2004, and 2010 though they were defeated each time, never lifting a trophy.
 These appearances have helped their domestic leagues gain a small following in other South East Asian countries.
 The rest of Asia, and the world for that matter, find the conflicts and instability confusing, so for the most part those betting these leagues are local Indonesian punters and professionals looking for value.

 It’s worth noting while not a large international appeal, both Premier League and Super League are very popular for betting in Indonesia.
 If you live here you can find the best websites for Indonesian football betting in our article on Indonesia bookies.
-For those living elsewhere the best websites for betting ISL and IPL are 188bet.com and Bet365.
+For those living elsewhere the best website for betting ISL and IPL is 188bet.com.

 Japan is the most successful footballing nation that is part of the Asian Football Confederation (AFC) and is currently ranked #1 in the AFC rankings calculated by FIFA.
 The men’s national team are the reigning Asian Cup champions and also won the Asian Cup three additional times (1992, 2000, and 2004).
 At the 2010 World Cup they made the round of 16.
 Their 2012 Olympics’ team also had a great run but was upset by South Korea in the bronze medal match.